ingo/ingo.github.io/_recipes/caesar_salad_dressing.md

 ---
 author: Unknown
 category: Sauces
 description: A rich and tangy dressing that is perfect for your Caesar salads.
+The combination of garlic, anchovies, lemon juice, Worcestershire and Parmesan makes a creamy emulsion with bright, savory umami flavor.
+Drizzle this Caesar dressing over chopped romaine lettuce for an easy yet impressive salad.
 difficulty: easy
 image: caesar_salad_dressing.jpg
 salty: "\u2713"